saiimmani/GentleStep/README.md

 ## 🏆 Swift Student Challenge

-This project was created as a submission for the **Apple Swift Student Challenge**, demonstrating:
+This project was created as a submission for the **Apple Swift Student Challenge**.

-* User-centered design
-* Animation systems
-* Accessibility awareness
-* Modular SwiftUI architecture
-* Focused three-minute experience

 ---